FLUX-SE/all_docs/en_US/spat_revolution_doc/Third_Party_Ableton_Live_Tools_for_SPAT_Revolution.md

 - Now, once you want to convert a track to an object in SPAT simply start by attributing a channel to the track in Live.

 *Depending on which type of sound you are going to spatialize you have the choice between Stereo Tracks and Mono Tracks.
-I would for example attribute a Kick to a single channel as I want to keep it Mono, a pad to a stereo and so on.*
+We would for example attribute a Kick to a single channel as we want to keep it Mono, a pad to a stereo and so on.
+To be noted that the default parameters of the input block in SPAT is Mono*

 - Then go back to the SPAT Revolution Setup page and add an Input Block
 - select the same channel(s) your just attributed in Live and connect it to your Room